alioso/d8-front-end-development/csssass_resources.md

 Here is an article on Sass CSS preprocessor that talks about everything you need to get started with Sass and using it with Drupal.

 **[Using Grunt, bootstrap, Compass and SASS in a Drupal sub theme](https://www.deeson.co.uk/labs/using-grunt-bootstrap-compass-and-sass-drupal-sub-theme)**<br>
-A close look at setting up your environment with Grunt and a possible SASS file structure.
+A in-depth look at setting up your environment with Grunt for a boostrap sub-theme.